-Construction is underway on a new four-story multifamily housing project located in the historic Beauregard Town neighborhood on the corner of Napoleon and America Streets.
-The development will include 25, one and two bedroom apartment units with garages on the ground floor.
-Designed to complement the exterior aesthetic of the existing neighborhood, Beauregard Quarters will be located across from the House on the Hill development currently underway.
-Beauregard Quarters is expected to complete construction by the beginning of 2017.
+Construction has finished in the summer of 2018 on a new four-story multifamily housing project located in the historic Beauregard Town neighborhood on the corner of Napoleon and America Streets.
+The development includes 25, one and two bedroom apartment units with garages on the ground floor.
+Designed to complement the exterior aesthetic of the existing neighborhood, The Elias is located across from the House on the Hill development currently underway.